crossbow/GettingAndCleaningDataProject/README.md

 ```
 The script writes a file named `tidyDataset.txt` into `data` folder inside R current working directory.
 The script has been verified on R version 3.3.1 (2016-06-21) -- "Bug in Your Hair" - Platform: x86_64-apple-darwin13.4.0 (64-bit)

-# Files used to produce the dataset
+# Files used to produce tidy data set
 From the original data set, `run_analysis.R` script unzip the following files only:

 * "UCI HAR Dataset/activity_labels.txt"